 Foundation Programme – Transition to Higher Education

-This is a Foundation preparation course providing a pathway for students to gain experience of Third Level Education and potentially progress to entry onto LITs degree programmes.
+This is a foundation preparation course providing a pathway for students to gain experience of third-level education and potentially progress to entry onto LITs undergraduate programmes.
 Students will acquire the knowledge, skills and competence required to be prepared for study at third level, both personally and academically.
 This course will enable students to maximise their potential and make a successful transition to higher education.

 The aims of the programme are:

-- To provide a planned experiential learning activity that involves learners preparing and planning for entry to Higher Education, participating in a structured programme of educational guidance with taster activities in Higher Education, and reviewing and valuating that experience
+- To provide a planned experiential learning activity that involves learners preparing and planning for entry to third- level education

-- To develop the learner’s academic and professional skills to a level, that will allow them to pursue a degree programme in their chosen field of study.
+- To develop the learner’s academic and professional skills to a level, that will allow them to pursue an undergraduate programme in their chosen field of study

 - To develop effective organisational skills, study skills and critical thinking skills necessary to succeed in third- level education

-The course aims in particular, to re-engage participants with the formal learning process by way of validating and building on their prior learning and by developing study and personal skills thereby increasing their self confidence in their own abilities to become self directed learners in any context.
+- The course aims in particular, to re-engage participants with the formal learning process.
+The programme will validate and build on prior learning and assist with the development of study and personal skills, thereby increasing self-confidence and the ability to become self-directed learners in any context.

 This programme is open to those, aged 22 and over, who wish to enter or return to Higher Education in line with the National Access Plan.

 For mature students, eligibility will be decided by the Institute’s procedures for the admission of mature students to programmes of study and by any other criteria that may apply from time to time depending on the manner in which it is planned to fund the delivery of the programme.